nalinahuja/spectra/README.md

 Please run the [install.sh](https://github.com/nalinahuja22/spectra/blob/master/install.sh) script included within the repository to install all the dependencies required by Spectra.
 You **must** have a version of pip installed on your machine to ensure the success of the setup script.

-The script will install cv2 and imagehash to your global python modules.
+The script will install imagehash, scipy, and sklearn to your global python modules.

 ## Usage
 ```